 Provides an overview of marketing principles and practices with emphasis on applications for new managers.
 The course will emphasize marketing from a strategic perspective, with subsequent focus on key concepts such as consumer behavior and marketing mix.
 Although the focus will be on participant's application in their own organizations, consideration will also be given to international applications.
 (Common Core Curriculum)

-MGT 6455: Strategic Leadership for Change (formerly, Strategic Management)
+MGT 6455: Strategic Leadership for Change 3 credits

 Explores the complex connections among strategy, leadership, and change management.
 Set in a global environment characterized by rapid technological change, it emphasizes the importance of a leader's capacity to anticipate, envision, and work collaboratively toward a viable organizational future.
 The course serves as a core curriculum capstone for the MAM and MBA programs and requires students to synthesize and integrate lessons learned in their previous courses.
 (Common Core Curriculum)